 - How to manage the settings and blocks on the form for adding and editing posts in WordPress

-- How to configure the general settings in WordPress
+- How to make a static page the homepage of your site in WordPress